2002 Appalachian School of Law shooting: Perpetrator

+Peter Odighizuwa was a former law student at the Appalachian School of Law.
+Odighizuwa was born in Nigeria and was a naturalized U.S. citizen.
 Initially in 2002, Odighizuwa was found to be incompetent to stand trial and was referred for psychiatric treatment.
 After three years of treatment and monitoring, in 2005, Odighizuwa was found mentally competent and pleaded guilty to the murders to avoid the death penalty.
 Odighizuwa received six life sentences and an additional 28 years without the possibility of parole.
-He is currently serving his sentence at Red Onion State Prison.
+He is currently serving his sentence at Red Onion State Prison in Wise County, Virginia.

-Odighizuwa's son Owa would go on to play in the NFL as a 3rd round pick in the 2015 NFL draft.
-His other son, Osa, was also drafted in the 3rd round, being picked in the 2021 NFL draft by the Dallas Cowboys.
+Odighizuwa's oldest son, Owa, would go on to play in the National Football League (NFL) as a third round pick in the 2015 NFL draft by the New York Giants.
+His youngest son, Osa, was also selected in the third round, being picked in the 2021 NFL draft by the Dallas Cowboys.

 Memorials

 After the shooting, students at the law school planted trees in memory of Sutin, Blackwell, and Dales on the school's front lawn.
 The school's student services office and scholarship program were named for Dales, along with County Highway 624 in Buchanan County, Virginia.
 Faculty fellowships at the school were named for Sutin and Blackwell.
 The school's Phi Alpha Delta chapter is named for Sutin while the Phi Delta Phi chapter is named for Blackwell.

 The Legal Writing Institute and the Association of Legal Writing Directors created the Thomas Blackwell Memorial Award that is presented annually to a person who has made an outstanding contribution to improve the field of legal writing by demonstrating: (1) an ability to nurture and motivate students to excellence; (2) a willingness to help other legal writing educators improve their teaching skills or their legal writing programs; and (3) an ability to create and integrate new ideas for teaching and motivating legal writing educators and students.